Image Operations - Filtering

 Duotone

-This extremely artistic filter maps two input colors onto the darks and lights of an image.
-The resulting image is represented only with the shades of the two input colors.
+This highly artistic filter maps two input colors onto the dark and light areas of an image.
+The resulting image is then represented only with shades of the two input colors.

-The Duotone filter takes two parameters: light and dark which are color values to map onto the grayscaled input image.
-Both parameters take a color value as hex-encoded string in RGB or RRGGBB format.
+The Duotone filter requires two parameters: light and dark, which are color values mapped onto the grayscaled input image.
+Both parameters accept a color value as a hex-encoded string in RGB or RRGGBB format.

 {